 How is apple cider made?

 How is apple cider made proves it is very simple to ferment badly and still taste reasonable; you can make this into a real hobby perfecting your brewing techniques.
-It may lead on to new things; it my case to guava honey mead, for example.
+It may lead on to new things; in my case to guava honey mead, for example.
 It's called a melomel.

 Like most things making apple cider is an art developed over years if you want a magnificent draft.
 If you are happy with something less than perfect, then don't fuss too much with the details.

-At the end of the day though, if you plan to do something regularly, you might as well learn to do it properly; that means attention to detail, like cooling the wort as quickly as possible, and adding the yeast at the right temperature.
+At the end of the day though, if you plan to do something regularly you might as well learn to do it properly.
+That means attention to detail, like cooling the wort as quickly as possible and adding the yeast at the right temperature.
 You will be happier with the result.

 If you can get wine yeast so much the better.